b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### GETTY, A.; *et al.* ###

 * Getty, Alice (auth. & trans.) & Deniker, J. (intr.)
 (1914).
 'The Gods of Northern Buddhism: Their History, Iconography and Progressive Evolution through the Northern Buddhist Countries'.
 With an 'Introduction: General Survey of Buddhism and its Evolution' by J. Deniker, translated from the French by Getty.
 London, England, U.K.: Oxford: At The Clarendon Press.

 **Purport:**<br>
 ...

+### GRIERSON, G. ###

+* Grierson, G. A. (1921, 1909).
+'Bhakti Marga' (pp. 539?-531?) in Hastings, J. (ed.)
+(1921, 1909). *Encyclopedia of Religion and Ethics: Vol. II \[2]*.
+Edinburgh, Scotland, U.K.; T. T. Clark.

+**Purport:**<br>
+**TODO:** Fix this citation after Hastings details are copied across.

 ### van GULIK, R. ###